 2. Fat soluble vitamins include A,D,E,K. Water soluble vitamins include the B vitamins (folate, pantothenic acid, thiamin, riboflavin, niacin, B6, B12) and vitamin C

-Percentages of Teeth Attacked By Dental Caries in Primitive and Modernized Groups
+Percentages of Teeth Attacked By Dental Caries in Indigenous and Modernized Groups

 “We can now visualize our universe, its light, gravity and heat, its seasons, tides, and harvest, which prepare a habitation for the universe of vital forms, microscopic and majestic, which fill the oceans and the forests.
 We have a common denominator for universes within and around each other, our world, our food and our life have potentials so vast that we can only observe directions, not goals.
 We sense human achievements or ignominious race self-destruction.
 Every creed today vaguely seeks a utopia; all have visualized a common controlling force or deity as the most potent force in all human affairs.
 Yes, man’s place is most exalted when he obeys Mother Nature’s laws.”